-The Jackson Creek watershed plan presents recommended management measures needed over the next 10 years to improve and/or restore the hydrologic, hydraulic, geomorphologic, physiochemical, and biological functions of this system as summarized in Table III-1.
+The Jackson Creek watershed plan presents recommended management measures needed over the next 10 years to improve and/or restore the hydrologic, hydraulic, geomorphologic, physiochemical, and biological functions of this system as summarized in Figure 53 and Table 28.
 The plan indicates 1) a timeline for when specific practices and projects, referred to as targeted management measures, should be completed; 2) estimated costs for practice and project implementation, 3) agencies responsible for implementation to meet targeted load reductions for the TMDL, and 4) general management measures to meet the goals and management objectives of this plan.
 This chapter includes an information and education component to incorporate recent and ongoing watershed management programs and initiatives, information on potential funding sources, and recommendations for measuring and assessing implementation success.

 Consistent with the CWA, the plan is designed to address the physical, chemical, and biological health of the watershed and its water resources.
-The plan recommendations are divided into four main management objectives (see Table III-1) that include:
+The plan recommendations are divided into four main management objectives (see Table 26) that include:

-- To reduce the loads of sediment and phosphorus from upland sources to improve water quality and enhance and restore stream form and function; - Reduce the volume and velocity of runoff from upland areas to streams, increase soil infiltration, and protect groundwater recharge; - Maintain and expand wetland, fish, and wildlife habitats; and, - Increase recreational opportunities, public awareness of water quality issues, and participation in watershed conservation activities.
+- To reduce the loads of sediment and phosphorus from upland sources to improve water quality and enhance and restore stream form and function; - Reduce the volume and velocity of runoff from upland areas to streams, increase soil infiltration, and protect groundwater recharge; - Maintain and expand wetland, fish, and wildlife habitats and populations; and, - Increase public awareness of water quality issues, recreational opportunities, and participation in watershed conservation activities.

-These recommendations provide guidance for the management of the water resources within the watershed with respect to a variety of general and specific factors and issues that contribute to the problems related to impairing PRELIMINARY DRAFT 243 the hydrologic, hydraulic, geomorphologic, physiochemical, and biological functions of Jackson Creek as detailed in Chapter II.
-While the presentation of recommendations is organized according to the four main management objective sections below, the implementation of many of these recommendations will also have beneficial effects among multiple dimensions of stream function as demonstrated in Figure II-41.
-Hence, it is important to keep in mind that the stream functions pyramid provides a framework to assess stream functions, set design goals, and evaluate performance.
-The pyramid shows that restoration of functions must occur in a certain order for maximum functional lift (improvement) to occur, and that there is an iterative process among these levels over time while working towards achieving the desired goals and adjusting management actions as necessary for the 10-year timeframe and beyond.
-This iterative process is described in the "Information and Education" and the "Measuring Plan Progress and Success" subsections below.
+These recommendations provide guidance for the management of the water resources within the watershed with respect to a variety of general and specific factors and issues that contribute to the problems related to impairing the hydrologic, hydraulic, geomorphologic, physiochemical, and biological functions of Jackson Creek as detailed in Chapter II.
+While the presentation of recommendations is organized according to the four main management objective sections below, the implementation of many of these recommendations will also have beneficial effects among